-Summer is in full swing, meaning that people all over Japan are looking for fun ways to spend these long, summer days.
+Summer is in full swing, meaning people all over Japan are looking for fun ways to spend these long summer days.
 As you may have seen in your favorite anime beach episodes, Japanese people love the beach and make a whole day of activities out of it!

 The rules are simple.
 A watermelon is placed on the ground with a tarp underneath.
 Players put on a blindfold, are spun around three times, and are given a stick.
 The goal is to swing and hit the watermelon, breaking it open for everyone to enjoy.

+Swimming isn’t the only sporty thing you can enjoy at the beach.
+Much like in Western countries, Japanese folks also enjoy active fun on the beach.
 Of course, plenty of people love beach volleyball, whether it’s with a real volleyball or a big blow-up beach ball.
 The best part is that almost anyone can play regardless of skill level or experience.

 A beach day isn’t complete without some tasty summer snacks.
 Let TokyoTreat help you out with that!
 TokyoTreat sends tasty and exclusive Japanese snacks, sweets, noodles, drinks, and much more right to your door in one convenient box, so you can enjoy it at home or take it to the beach!